CMakePP/CMakePPLang/docs/source/features/exceptions.rst

 Exception Handling
 ******************

-The CMakePP language provides commands for handling exceptions.
+CMakePPLang provides commands for handling exceptions.
 Users can use the ``cpp_catch`` command to declare an exception type and a handler function for that exception type.
 Users can then use the ``cpp_try`` to initiate a try block and ``cpp_end_try_catch`` to end a try block.
 Anywhere within that try